arinbasu/2020-05-21-telemed/paper.md

 it out.
 Professional practice is undeniably experiential "one experiences practice, one lives through it, aware that it is happening;
 one remembers it afterwards; one looks forward to it, or not.
-It is an object of fear, fantasy and always imagination" [@green2009] (**need ref from Dale**).
+It is an object of fear, fantasy and always imagination" [@green2009].
 Green argues that practice is always contextualized, and that context "needs to be thought of as part of practice" (p.9).

 The project takes a pragmatic approach in that it seeks to initiate a discourse about the practice of tele health in an attempt to bridge were